 Jai Ho is the remake of Chiranjeevi starrer ‘Stalin’.
 The Telugu movie, Stalin, was criticized for its climax fight where Chiranjeevi beats over 100 goons which is too much to digest even for fans.
-The army men landing in city with their helicopter to rescue hero was mocked by many and the film became an average grosser.
+The army men landing in the city with their helicopter to rescue the hero was mocked by many and the film became an average grosser.
 The Salman Khan starrer, Jai Ho, made Stalin look like a masterpiece.
 While the action was even amplified and made sillier, the theme was diluted.
 The bike stunts were completely unrealistic and the climax was completely spoiled.
-The soldiers come to city with a tanker as if they have to fight a war.
-Even with all these things, Jai Ho is not worst of all.
+The soldiers come to the city with a tanker as if they have to fight a war.
+Even with all these things, Jai Ho is not the worst of all.

 8. Rowdy Rathore

-Youngistaan is the remake of Telugu movie Leader which was the debut movie of Rana Daggubati.
+Youngistaan is the remake of the Telugu movie Leader which was the debut movie of Rana Daggubati.
 The boring screenplay killed the scope of the film.
 The film couldn’t sustain the first weekend of its release and was instantly forgotten.
 Although Leader wasn’t a commercial success, it has a powerful theme and deserves a better remake.

-Baaghi is the remake of Telugu movie Varsham starring Prabhas and Trisha in lead roles.
+Baaghi is the remake of the Telugu movie Varsham starring Prabhas and Trisha in lead roles.
 The film made Prabhas into a star hero and brought overnight stardom to Trisha.
 Many actors and technicians who worked for the film became popular.
 Varsham is a pure love story with action as a part of the narration without going too far from the script.
 Baaghi doesn’t have much romance and is a complete action film.
-The audience who have not watched Varsham wouldn’t feel much difference but for those who have watched it in advance, watching Baaghi is a torture.
-They jjust made the film to establish Tiger Shroff as a star hero.
+The audience who have not watched Varsham wouldn’t feel much difference but for those who have watched it in advance, watching Baaghi is torture.
+They just made the film to establish Tiger Shroff as a star hero.

 2. Son of Sardar

-Son of Sardar is the remake of Telugu movie Maryada Ramanna starring Sunil in lead role.
-Maryada Ramanna is the story of an ordinary guy who struggles for his life whereas Son of Sardar starts with hero beating tens of guys with bare hands.
+Son of Sardar is the remake of the Telugu movie Maryada Ramanna starring Sunil in the lead role.
+Maryada Ramanna is the story of an ordinary guy who struggles for his life whereas Son of Sardar starts with the hero beating tens of guys with bare hands.
 No wonder a North Indian guy was saying that the film gets boring as soon as Ajay Devgan starts fearing for his life.
 This is what happens when filmmakers don’t understand the characterization and follow the regular song and fight sequence for hero entry.
 They showcased villains as buffoons in Son of Sardar.
-There is literally no seriousness in the film.
-The hero gets out of the home, chitchats with villains for a while and then returns.
+There is no seriousness in the film.
+The hero gets out of the home, chitchats with villains for a while, and then returns.
 Son of Sardar is too far from the actual story.

 1. Baaghi 2

-Baaghi 2 is the remake of Telugu movie Kshanam starring Adivi Sesh in lead role.
+Baaghi 2 is the remake of the Telugu movie Kshanam starring Adivi Sesh in the lead role.
 Kshanam is an intense thriller with a lot of suspense and drama.
 The remake is nowhere near the original and is full of fights throughout the film.
 The climax is a complete rip-off of Rambo 2.
 They have forced unnecessary fights into the film.
 Moreover, the filmmakers rigged the story to insert fights.
 It would have been better if the makers have selected the script of an action movie instead of spoiling a thriller.